maxrusse/TraumaCB/README.md

 - The TraumaCB team
 - Contributors to the RadioGraphics Top 10 Reading List for Trauma Radiology
-- OpenAI for providing the -4 Turbo platform
+- OpenAI for providing the GPT-4 Turbo API access
-- Llama Index Team for their framework
+- Llama Index Team for their RAG-framework

 ## Contact